 A: Brokerage firms and other intermediaries holding shares of common stock in street name for customers are generally required to vote such shares in the manner directed by their customers.
-In the absence of timely directions, your broker will have discretion to vote your shares on our sole routine matter-the proposal to ratify the appointment of Ernst & Young LLP.
-Your broker will not have discretion to vote on the election of directors.
+In the absence of timely directions, your broker will have discretion to vote your shares on our sole routine matter-the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021.
+Your broker will not have discretion to vote on the election of directors or the non-binding advisory vote on the 2020 compensation of our named executive officers.
 Please also see the voting summary table on page 3.

-Please note that brokers may not vote your shares on the (i) election of directors, (ii) non-binding advisory vote on the 2019 compensation of our named executive officers, or (iii) non-binding advisory vote on the frequency of future stockholder votes on the compensation of our named executive officers in the absence of your specific instructions as to how to vote, so we encourage you to provide instructions to your broker regarding the voting of your shares.
+Please note that brokers may not vote your shares on the (i) election of directors, or (ii) non-binding advisory vote on the 2020 compensation of our named executive officers in the absence of your specific instructions as to how to vote, so we encourage you to provide instructions to your broker regarding the voting of your shares.